 If you want maximum winter grip for your performance car -- without sacrificing actual performance -- experts and owners say the Michelin Pilot Alpin PA4 is the best winter tire you can buy; the downside is that it's pricey.
-The runner-up Dunlop SP Winter Sport 4D (Est. $115) sacrifices some handling and ride comfort, but it clings just as tenaciously to ice and snow -- and it costs less and comes in smaller sizes than the Michelin.
+Runners up, such as the Nokian WR G3 (Est. $120 and up) or Dunlop SP Winter Sport 4D (Est. $95 and up), sacrifice some performance, but still handle ably in all but the worst conditions.
+They also cost less and come in smaller sizes than the Michelin.

 Sporty, even on ice and snow.
-If you drive your sports car or performance sedan on cold, snowy or icy roads, the Michelin Pilot Alpin PA4 is for you.
-Its rubber stays soft in cold weather, so you won't slip and slide -- and yet it still handles crisply in expert tests.
-"They really do feel like summers," raves one owner at M3Post.com, although braking on cleared roads is "just so-so" in one top test (like other performance winter tires).
+If you drive your sports car or performance sedan on cold, snowy, or icy roads, the Michelin Pilot Alpin PA4 is for you.
+Its rubber stays soft in cold weather, so you won't slip and slide -- and yet it still handles crisply according to expert tests and user feedback.
+"They really do feel like summers," raves one owner at BMW-centric M3Post.com, although braking on cleared roads is "just so-so" in one top test (like other performance winter tires).

 The PA4 impresses on snow and ice, too, beating its rivals in two expert tests.
 "Fantastic tire ... makes you think that your car has four-wheel drive in the snow," writes a BMW owner at TireRack.com.
-Still, you won't enjoy the ultimate snow-and-ice grip of the harsh-winter Michelin X-Ice Xi3 (Est. $105) .
+Still, you won't enjoy the ultimate snow-and-ice grip of the harsh-winter Michelin X-Ice Xi3 (Est. $95 and up).

-ConsumerReports.org tests seven of the latest performance winter tires (including the Michelin Pilot Alpin PA4) as part of its huge winter tire test.
+ConsumerReports.org tests seven of the latest performance winter tires (including the Michelin Pilot Alpin PA4) as part of its ongoing coverage of winter tires.
 Editors rate each tire's performance on snowy, icy, dry and wet roads, as well as ride comfort, noise and rolling resistance.

 Review: Michelin Pilot Alpin PA4, Editors of ConsumerReports.org, Not Dated